jj5/kickass-crypto/README.md

 In future the ability to work with data that isn't always JSON encoded might be added to this library.
 Let me know if that's a feature you care to have.

+Note: using PHP serialization instead of JSON encoding is now an option; this documentation needs to be updated to explain how it works and how to use it.
+The advantage of PHP serialization is that it supports more data types and formats than JSON can.

 ## Data size limits

 After data is encoded as JSON it is limited to a configurable maximum length.